 Over time, it won’t just be the small tasks that’ll be easier to start.
 It’ll be all tasks.
 If you follow the rule consistently, you’ll soon create a habit of getting things done.

-A long to-do list is overwhelming.
-The higher the number of tasks, the harder it’ll be to get started.
+A long list of unfinished tasks is overwhelming.
+It causes stress and mental clutter.
+The longer the list becomes, the harder it’ll be to start.

-The 2-minute rule ensures that your list of unfinished tasks is short.
-It helps you finish all the short tasks before they can enter your to-do list.
+The 2-minute rule ensures that the list of unfinished tasks is kept short.
+It helps you finish all the short tasks before they can enter any list, and it’ll seem less overwhelming.
+As the list becomes more concise, it’ll be easier to get started on the more meaningful work without becoming overwhelmed.

 Related: Journaling for productivity